Copyright 1994 - 2018 Bill's Bible Basics

 If earthly violence and wars are inspired by anyone, I would dare say that it is Satan -- who is the adversary of God -- and most certainly not God Himself.
 This point alone reveals a lot about the "Christian Crusades" which, as you may know, were primarily waged by military forces which were loyal to the Roman Catholic Church.
 You will find many other articles on the Bill's Bible Basics website which deal with the sins and errors of the Roman Catholic Church, so I will not delve further into the matter in this current series.
 I will list some of these articles for you at the end of this series.

-On a side note, if you wish to learn more about worship of the dragon from a very different perspective, you may enjoy reading part eight of my twenty-part series called "Nature of the Alien: ETs, Demons or a Government Plot?".
+On a side note, if you wish to learn more about worship of the dragon from a very different perspective, you may enjoy reading part eight of my nineteen-part series called "Nature of the Alien: ETs, Demons or a Government Plot?".
 There seems to be a lot more to the mystery surrounding the dragon than what at first meets the eye.
 Furthermore, it is possible that certain of the ancients may have been privy to such esoteric knowledge.
 But let us return to our discussion concerning the possible origin of the infamous Count Dracula.